larskuhtz/wai-cors/README.md

 ```

 If [PhantomJS](http://phantomjs.org/) is not available the tests can be
-exectued manually in a modern web-browser as follows.
+executed manually in a modern web-browser as follows.

 Start the server application: